 There are plenty of great walks in and around the town, from Paddy’s Path connecting Wye River to Separation Creek to longer walks into the beautiful Great Otways National Park.
 Check out our exclusive Wye River Short Walks map for some walkabout ideas.

-Koalas live in the local area, as well as Sugar Gliders, Yellow-bellied Gliders and Eastern Pygmy Possums and the very cute Australian Swamp Rat.
+Koalas live in the local area, as well as Sugar Gliders, Yellow-bellied Gliders, Eastern Pygmy Possums and the very cute Australian Swamp Rat.
 In the local bushland there are also Echidnas, Swamp Wallabies and Grey Kangaroos.

 An abundance of birdlife inhabits the valley: Kookaburras, Currawongs, Magpies, Sulphur-crested Cockatoos, Yellow-tailed Black-Cockatoos, Bower Birds, King Parrots, Rosellas, Superb Fairy Wrens, Peregrine Falcons and many more.

 During winter, whales can be spotted migrating from Antarctica towards the Australian east coast, with Humpbacks en route to Queensland and Southern Rights spending time on the sheltered Victorian coast to breed and raise their calves.
 In recent years sightings have begun as early as March.